BrandonZu/PeterDB/report/project2.md

    1. If next record does not exist, add the page index by 1 and set the slot index to 0
    2. If next record exist
       1. If NO_OP, found!
-      2. If comparison attribute is NULL, continue to find next record
+      2. If comparison attr is NULL, continue to find next record
       3. Check if this record meets condition.
 If it does, found!
 If not, continue to find next record
 2. Transform selected attributes into API Data format and return